 We recommend starting at Hulftegg and heading up the Zurich Hohenweg (highway) ridge along route 69.
 Along this ridge, you’ll hit various peaks, including Schnebelhorn.
 The peaks Chrüzegg and Tweralpspitz are higher than Schnebelhorn but they’re in St. Gallen whose tallest mountain is the mighty Säntis.
 The hike ends at the cable car station in Atzmännig which some of the Zurichers would recognise as the top of a local ski resort!

 The hike should be doable throughout the spring although we’d recommend keeping an eye out for the snow levels in early spring lest you have to turn around because of a recent snow dump!

-Note that the Atzmännig cable car is closed in early spring – it’s already closed for the 2021 winter season, and reopening again on 17 April 2021; see https://www.atzmaennig.ch/en/.
+Note that the Atzmännig cable car is closed in early spring – it generally opens in April; see https://www.atzmaennig.ch/en/.
 When the cable car isn’t running, it’s perhaps a 30- to 45-minute walk down to the bottom.